julianaoconnor/julianaoconnor.github.io/_research/suami_2021_graph_decompositions_of_hypercubes.md

 location: "Pittsburgh, Pennsylvania"
 ---

 During the summer of 2021, I participated in an REU at Carnegie Mellon University's Summer Undergraduate Applied Mathematics Institute.
-Here two other students and I, advised by Professor David Offner, did novel research in graph theory which we are in the process of writing a paper about.
+Here two other students and I, advised by Professor David Offner, did novel research in graph theory.

 This program culminated in a poster session with several other summer programs at CMU.
 Our poster can be found [below](https://github.com/sjboc/sjboc.github.io/blob/bcf1f0843fe527f0cef2ab104b368552e4c3ea41/files/Poster_SUAMI_Group_G.pdf), and you can find our project listed on the SUAMI 2021 page [here](https://www.cmu.edu/math/undergrad/suami/2021/index.html).
 The abstract for our project is also pasted below.